dohyung97022/awsGuide/README.md

   * ### Auto Scaling Groups (ASG)
     * #### Group of EC2 for auto-scaling and management
     * #### Launch Configuration
-      * Launch settings for new EC2 from AGS
+      * Launch settings for new EC2 from ASG
       * Cannot be edited
         * Clone the existing configuration or create a new configuration
       * Launch Templates